geekan/MetaGPT-docs/src/en/guide/get_started/setup.md

   api_key: 'sk-...' # YOUR_API_KEY
   model: 'gpt-4-turbo-preview' # or gpt-3.5-turbo-1106 / gpt-4-1106-preview
 ```

-Remember: If you follow the `git clone` approach in [Installation](./installation), `config/config2.yaml` will already be
-there.
-Just edit it or make a copy named `~/.metagpt/config2.yaml` for editting.
-This way you don't accidentally commit and
-share your API key using git.

 > Note:
 > MetaGPT will read your setup in this priority order: `~/.metagpt/config2.yaml > config/config2.yaml`